ravedappeport/dlrappeport/personal-site/content/about/about.md

 - Data science
 - Technology and startups
-- Intersection of data analytics and professional sports
 - Misc recipes
 - Anything else I may feel like writing about in a particular month